rafaelromao/qmk_firmware/users/rafaelromao/docs/modifiers.md

 - These modifiers will be automatically deactivated after 2 seconds.
 - They can also be activated in sticky mode, with a double tap, and remain active until manually deactivated by tapping the Default Mod thumb key.
 - One-shot modifiers are available on the left side of the navigation and mouse layers.

+## Standard Modifiers

+- Stantard modifiers (Shift, Ctrl, Alt, Gui) are available on the left side of the [functions layer](layers.md).
+These standard modifiers does not have one-shot or sticky behavior, so they can be used in situations were a tap or multi tap in a modifier key is required, like Shift+Shift or Ctrl+Ctrl+Ctrl, used in some IDEs or software development plugins.

 ## Default Mod Key